actionhero/actionhero/site/source/includes/docs/core/servers.md

 ## Sending Responses

-All servers need to implement the `server.sendMessage = function(connection, message, messageCount)` method so actionhero knows how to talk to each client.
+All servers need to implement the `server.sendMessage = function(connection, message, messageCount)` method so ActionHero knows how to talk to each client.
 This is likely to make use of `connection.rawConnection`.
 If you are writing a server for a persistent connection, it is likely you will need to respond with `messageCount` so that the client knows which request your response is about (as they are not always going to get the responses in order).

 ## Sending Files